WISDEM/pyHAMS/README.md

 ## Prerequisites

-pyHAMS requires a Fortran compiler.
+pyHAMS requires a Fortran compiler and OpenBLAS / MKL / LAPACK.
 The python wrapper currently supports GNU and Intel compilers.
 HAMS can be built with Flang, but that is not yet recognized by pyHAMS.

 ## Install (as a library)

-To install pyHAMS as a library that can be used by WEIS or RAFT in the backend, you can use either conda or PyPi package management:
+To install pyHAMS as a library that can be used by WEIS or RAFT in the backend, conda is your best option:

-    $ pip install pyHAMS

-or

     $ conda install pyHAMS